Gallery-of-Kaeon/Kaeon-JS/README.md

 Kaeon United is an HTML and JavaScript application framework designed to meet the following goals:

-* To allow the use of the node.js require function in the browser, even when the path is dynamic.
+* To allow the use of CommonJS in the browser, even when module paths are dynamic.

-* To allow an entire application to be developed without HTML or CSS, where a single JavaScript file serves as the main file, JavaScript dependencies are handled by the require function, and the entire frontend of the application is managed through the DOM.
+* To allow an entire application to be developed without HTML or CSS, where a single JavaScript file serves as the main file, where JavaScript dependencies are handled by CommonJS, and the entire frontend of the application is managed through the DOM.

-* To provide a JavaScript based [Kaeon FUSION](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/README.md) interpreter, and to provide the option for a Kaeon FUSION file to act as the main file in place of a JavaScript file.
+* To provide a JavaScript based [Kaeon FUSION](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/README.md) interpreter, and to provide the option for a Kaeon FUSION to be used in place of JavaScript.

 <h2 align="center">How to Use</h2>